Why Am I Not Succeeding in Real Estate?

-Well I was scanning the forum I post on frequently and read a thread stating a question that asks things like what is the
+While I was scanning the forum that I post on frequently I came across a thread that asked some important questions like:

-- Amount of net cash flow of debt free income properties [units] nationally divided by number of individual private investors=what amount?
+- What is the amount of net cash flow of debt-free income properties [units] nationally divided by the number of individual private investors=what amount?
 That number would be ROI or cap rate.